-But I would recommend keeping it somewhere close to where you will be using it.
+Still, I would recommend keeping it somewhere close to where you will be using it.

 For instance, if you will be using your compost in your garden, then you may want to put it near your garden for easier spreading.

-So just take the time to really think about where you want to place it.
+Just take the time to really think about where you want to place it.

 However, keep in mind, that compost is rotting food and other organic material.
 You won’t want to put it too close to your home so you don’t attract pests or have an undesirable odor.
 Just think it through.
 You’ll come up with the right place for you.